nbouilhol/Toolbox-lib/README.md

 # bouilhol-lib

-My toolbox of jquery plugins and .Net projects I created.
+My toolbox of jquery plugins and .Net projects.